wilsonmontalvo/vsc-jsonsnippets/README.md

 # JSON snippets for Visual Studio Code
-A simple set of snippets for writing JSON.
+Makes writing JSON fluent, with a simple set of snippets.

 | Snippets | Content |
 | -------: | --------|